Remote-First vs. Remote-Friendly: What’s The Difference?

 Such employers value talent and a good fit over location because there is no physical office.

-In a remote-first company, everybody works different hours so the focus is on the results they show.
+In a remote-first company, flexible working hours and productivity is measured on the basis of the results they show.

 Benefits of a remote-first company